dev-sec/puppet-os-hardening/README.md

   if a user may use `su` to change his login
 * `ignore_users = []`
   array of system user accounts that should _not be_ hardened (password disabled and shell set to `/usr/sbin/nologin`)
+* `chfn_restrict = ""`
+  which fields may be changed by regular users using chfn
 * `enable_module_loading = true`
   true if you want to allowed to change kernel modules once the system is running (eg `modprobe`, `rmmod`)
 * `load_modules = []`
   load this modules via initramfs if enable_module_loading is false
 * `enable_sysrq = false`
+  true to enable the magic sysrq key, false otherwise
 * `enable_core_dump = false`
+  false to prevent the creation of core dumps, true otherwise
 * `enable_stack_protection = true`
   for Address Space Layout Randomization.
 ASLR can help defeat certain types of buffer overflow attacks.
 ASLR can locate the base, libraries, heap, and stack at random positions in a process's address space, which makes it difficult for an attacking program to predict the memory address of the next instruction.
 * `cpu_vendor = 'intel'`